WHY does skin become irritated?

 I am guilty myself.
 Since COVID hit, I have spent more and more time obsessing over spots on my face and wondering what could be causing them.
 It’s easy to see how people can start skincare-routine hopping to find an elusive miracle cure for all the spots …. or wrinkles … or dry patches …. or (fill in your own skin issue).
 Each time I get the urge to stray from my standard regimen, I have to remind myself to take a step back and remember why gentle and simple skincare is the best.

 It’s simple, really.
 Irritating and over-blown regimens can deplete your skin’s barrier.
 We know why people fall into these “holy grail” skincare routines that involve an excess of aggressive products.
 It’s the norm to see other brands evangelize excessive exfoliation, daily serum use, and frequent masking as acceptable routes to the perfect glow and smoothest skin you’ve ever had.

 That’s all way too much.

 Most skin types do better with simple skincare that has fewer actives and exfoliants.
 Most people can get by with one cleanse a day (at night) — over-cleansing can unnecessarily strip the skin barrier.
-Also, once-a-week exfoliation and masking works is preferable for people with normal-to-sensitive skin types.
-Harsh serums (that include retinol and other irritating actives) should be tested before you use on a regular basis.
+Also, once-a-week exfoliation and masking is preferable for people with normal-to-sensitive skin types.
+Harsh serums that include irritating actives should be tested before you use on a regular basis.